Iranian football league system: Azadegan League

-Iran Pro League
+Pro League

 The 2001–2002 season saw the beginning of the first professional football league in Iran.
 Unfortunately many say that the new league is professional in name only and is missing many of the required components of a pro league.
-Player salaries have risen significantly and other positives in the league are the emergence of provincial teams and raw talent which every IPL team boasts.
+Player salaries have risen significantly and other positives in the league are the emergence of provincial teams and raw talent which every Pro League team boasts.
 Teams like Foolad Sepahan, Foolad Khouzestan, Zob Ahan FC and Esteghlal Ahvaz have all shown they can compete, even though they are not based in Tehran.
 The league can only continue to get better, and many are hoping this league will help Iran's football, in terms of improving quality and reputation.

 On 12 August 2006, the Iranian Football Federation decided to change the name of the league once again.
-The name of the league was initially the Persian Gulf Cup which later changed to the current name Persian Gulf Pro League.
+The name of the league was initially the Persian Gulf Cup.
 This was done to promote the name of the Persian Gulf, instead of the many variations which some nations and organizations use which Iran claims are incorrect.
 The league logo was also changed, with the winner being selected from over 130 designs and unveiled on 14 November 2006.
 They continued to get better steady and slowly which made many people criticize that the league is sometimes stepping backwards.
 Saipa was the 6th team to win the 6th new edition of the league which meant 6 different teams won 6 leagues in the row.
 But in 2008 Persepolis regained the title after 6 years by the dramatic win again the rival Sepahan on the 96th minute of the final match and become the first team that won two titles in the new edition of the Iranian League.
 The next season Esteghlal did the same thing and won the league for second time on the final matchday.
 Then, Sepahan dominated the league by winning the title in three consecutive seasons.
-Currently Sepahan holds the Iran Pro League title record with four previous titles and they recently added a fifth to their trophy case with the 2014–15 season championship.
+Currently Sepahan holds the Pro League title record with four previous titles and they recently added a fifth to their trophy case with the 2014–15 season championship.